Umami Pot

 Step 3

-Add seasonings (chicken stock, sake, mirin, and soy sauce) to the pan and bring it to a boil.
-Once boiling, reduce the heat to medium-low and let it simmer, turning the bamboo shoots halfway through, until most of the liquid has evaporated.
+Add the seasonings (chicken stock, sake, mirin, and soy sauce) to the pan and bring it to a boil.
+Once boiling, reduce the heat to medium-low and let it simmer, turning the bamboo shoots halfway through, until most of the liquid is absorbed.

 takenoko manma_instruction-4